usnistgov/OOF2/README.txt

 terminal window -- the old one doesn't know that a new command has been added.

-OOF2 also has many options, and you can get a summary of them by typing `oof2 --help`.
+OOF2 also has many command line options, and you can get a summary of them by typing `oof2 --help`.

 By default, OOF2 runs in graphics mode, opening a couple of windows to get you started.
 If you don't want this, you can use the `--text` option